Workers in this group sell goods and services or connect buyers with sellers in a specific market, such as real estate or securities.

-Travel agents sell transportation, lodging, and entertainment activities to individuals and groups planning trips.
+Travel agents sell transportation, lodging, and admission to entertainment activities to individuals and groups planning trips.
 They offer advice on destinations, plan trip itineraries, and make travel arrangements for clients.

 Counter and Rental Clerks receive orders, generally in person, for repairs, rentals, and services.